 We would like to thank Alexandra Davis, BA, MLIS, for her help in the development and review of the search strategies.

-Contributors SB, NE, MD and LS: contributed substantially to conception and design, or analysis and interpretation of data, drafted the article, revised article critically for important intellectual content, gave final approval of the version to be published and agreed to act as guarantor of the work (ensuring that questions related to any part of the work are appropriately investigated and resolved).
+Contributors SB, CE, MD and LS: contributed substantially to conception and design, or analysis and interpretation of data, drafted the article, revised article critically for important intellectual content, gave final approval of the version to be published and agreed to act as guarantor of the work (ensuring that questions related to any part of the work are appropriately investigated and resolved).
 AJ, FM, HS and KZ: contributed substantially to acquisition of data, revised the article critically for important intellectual content, gave final approval of the version to be published and agreed to act as guarantor of the work (ensuring that questions related to any part of the work are appropriately investigated and resolved).

 Funding This study was supported by University of Ottawa Heart Institute ORACLE Strategic Fund.
 SB was supported by the Ottawa Hospital Anaesthesia Alternate Funds Association.
 LS holds a Heart and Stroke Foundation of Canada National New Investigator Award, and is supported by a University of Ottawa Tier 2 Clinical Research Chair in Big Data and Cardiovascular Outcomes and the Ottawa Heart Institute Research Corporation.
 DistillerSR licenses were funded by the Department of Anesthesiology and Pain Medicine of the Ottawa Hospital.

 Patient and public involvement Patients and/or the public were not involved in the design, or conduct, or reporting, or dissemination plans of this research.